Protection of adults at risk of harm

 The Care Inspectorate

-The Care Inspectorate is an independent body that is responsible for regulating all care homes in Scotland and it can receive complaints and general enquiries.
+The Care Inspectorate is an independent body responsible for regulating care homes in Scotland.
+It can receive complaints and general enquiries.

 The Care Inspectorate